jurerotar/ts-seedrandom/README.md

 // This generator starts from the same state as first generator, but runs independently const secondAleaGenerator = prngAlea('seed', state);
 ```

+## Available Algorithms

+The following PRNG algorithms are available:

+1. `prngAlea`: Alea algorithm
+2. `prngArc4`: ARC4 algorithm
+3. `prngTychei`: Tyche-i algorithm
+4. `prngXor128`: XorShift128 algorithm
+5. `prngXor4096`: XorShift4096 algorithm
+6. `prngXorshift7`: XorShift7 algorithm
+7. `prngXorwow`: Xorwow algorithm

+You can import and use any of these algorithms in the same way as demonstrated in the usage examples above.